Israelitisches Familienblatt: Jüdisches Nachrichtenblatt (1938–1943)

 After Germany started the Second World War by invading Poland, the Nachrichtenblatt's two editions per week were both halved in their number of pages.
 Due to further emigration and impoverishment of the subscribers the circulation had dropped to 35,000 by August 1940.
 The offices in Meinekestraße had to be evacuated by 31 August 1941.
 The publishing department moved to Wilsnacker Straße 3 and the editorial offices of the Nachrichtenblatt to Oranienburger Straße 40/41, only to move again and reunite in Oranienburger Straße 29 in January 1943.
 On 11 September 1941 the Gestapo ordered the Kulturbund's closure, but excepted its publishing department, which was to be taken over by the Reichsvereinigung.

 On 18 October 1941 systematic deportations from Germany started.
 The government agencies, busy with discriminating and persecuting Jewish Germans and Gentile Germans of Jewish descent, learned their lessons from public unease with the open terror in the November Pogroms.
 After the decision to murder all Jews and Gentiles of Jewish descent was taken, the involved government agencies were worried – whether well-founded or not – about the acceptance of murdering Jews and Gentiles of Jewish descent.
-In the Wannsee conference they prepared, among others, huge logistical efforts to transport the deportees over long distances to the East, instead of killing them by mobile squads – as practised in the occupied East –, wherever they would find them.
+In the Wannsee Conference they prepared, among others, huge logistical efforts to transport the deportees over long distances to the East, instead of killing them by mobile squads – as practised in the occupied East –, wherever they would find them.
 In the East in German-occupied Poland and Lithuania, where the local population was anyway subject to open terror and public executions.
 The Holocaust was then carried out, far away from most eyes and ears of the general German and Western European public.

 The Nachrichtenblatt's chief editor Leo Kreindler died in a Gestapo interrogation in 1942.
-The Nachrichtenblatt ceased to appear in June 1943, when the Gestapo ordered the Reichsvereinigung's dissolution.
+The Nachrichtenblatt ceased to appear in June 1943, when the Gestapo ordered the Reichsvereinigungs dissolution.
 The only Jewish organisations, which then continued, were the few hospitals such as the Jüdisches Krankenhaus zu Berlin and the Israelitisches Krankenhaus Hamburg, mostly taking care of Jewish Germans and Gentile Germans of Jewish descent, who were not deported due to a so-called mixed marriage with a so-called Aryan spouse.
 From the religious point of view, many of these couples were not mixed, because in many cases one spouse had converted to the other's faith.